mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

 int candidates[6] = [4, 8, 15, 16, 23, 42];
 ```

 Python doesn't have a native array type, but they're a central data structure for lower-level languages like Java and C. In Python, a `list` is actually a series of pointers to different locations in memory that can still be easily indexed.
 In terms of usability, it combines the best elements of arrays and linked lists.

 Reading from an array takes $O(1)$ time because we know exactly where in the array to go.
 Searching, meanwhile, is $O(n)$ because in the worst case, we need to scan through the entire array.

 ### Implementation
+If we wanted to implement an array class in Python, we could do the following:

 {% include header-python.html %}
 ```python